Strategic Plan

 Faculty and Focus:

-• UM IEN was traditionally a strong manufacturing/production systems/technology focused department.
+• UM ISE was traditionally a strong manufacturing/production systems/technology focused department.
 However, the department's focus in the last decade has systematically evolved to encompass service science and sustainable system design.

 • In the next 10 years, we want to consolidate on the core competencies and build on our competency in IS.